FTSE reaches two-month high after China cuts rates

 “Any stimulus by the Chinese is met by some positivity in equities.
 It’s just a cherry on the top to Mario Draghi comments yesterday,” Jonathan Roy, advisory investment manager at Charles Hanover Investments, said.

-Miners Glencore, Anglo American, BHP Billiton, Antofagasta and Rio Tinto rose between 1.5 percent to 2.4 percent after the move by China, the world’s biggest consumer of metals.
+Miners Glencore <Glen. l>, Anglo American, BHP Billiton, Antofagasta and Rio Tinto rose between 0.7 percent to 2.6 percent after the move by China, the world’s biggest consumer of metals.

 Shares in China-exposed luxury goods retailer Burberry , up 4 percent, were also boosted.

-Builders’ merchant Travis Perkins, which slumped on a disappointing earnings update on Thursday, gained 5.1 percent on bargain-hunting, traders said.
+Builders’ merchant Travis Perkins, which slumped on a disappointing earnings update on Thursday, gained 4.5 percent on bargain-hunting, traders said.
+Shares in the owner of DIN stores Wickets and heating supplies group BS fell 6 percent in the previous session on comments that its full-year earnings would be at the lower end of market expectations.

-Drugmaker Shire rose 4.4 percent after its Q3 earnings comfortably beat market expectations and it said that it is still pursuing its bid to buy U.S. company Baxalta .
+Drugmaker Shire rose 3.6 percent after its Q3 earnings comfortably beat market expectations and it said that it is still pursuing its bid to buy U.S. company Basalt .

-On the downside, shares in William Hill fell nearly 8 percent after the mid-cap British bookmaker said it expected full-year operating profit to be near the lower end of analysts’ expectations following a weak third quarter.
+On the downside, shares in William Hill fell more than 8.5 percent after the mid-cap British bookmaker said it expected full-year operating profit to be near the lower end of analysts’ expectations following a weak third quarter.

-Talk Talk, another FTSE 250 company, fell 4.4 percent after it said it had received a ransom demand from an unidentified party claiming responsibility for a cyber attack that could have led to the theft of personal data from its more than 4 million customers.
+Talk Talk <Talk. l>, another FTSE 250 company, fell 2.3 percent after it said that it had received a ransom demand from an unidentified party claiming responsibility for a cyber attack that could have led to the theft of personal data from its more than 4 million customers.
 (Editing by Alison Williams)